-PUBLIC COMMENT AND REQUEST FOR PUBLIC HEARING:
+PUBLIC COMMENT AND REQUESTS FOR PUBLIC HEARINGS:

-All persons, including applicants, who believe any condition of this draft permit is inappropriate, must raise all issues and submit all available arguments and all supporting material for their arguments in full by July 30, 2020, to the address or email address listed above.
-Any person, prior to such date, may submit a request in writing to EPA for a public hearing to consider this draft permit.
+All persons, including applicants, who believe any condition of this Draft Permit is inappropriate must raise all reasonably ascertainable issues and submit all reasonably available arguments supporting their position by September 15, 2020, which is the close of the public comment period.
+Comments, including those pertaining to EPA's request for CWA § 401 certification, should be submitted to the EPA contact at the address or email listed above.
+Upon the close of the public comment period, EPA will make all comments available to MassDEP.

+Any person, prior to the close of the public comment period, may submit a request in writing to EPA for a public hearing on the Draft Permit under 40 CFR § 124.10.
 Such requests shall state the nature of the issues proposed to be raised in the hearing.
-A public hearing may be held after at least thirty days public notice whenever the Regional Administrator finds that response to this notice indicates significant public interest.
-In reaching a final decision on this draft permit, the Regional Administrator will respond to all significant comments and make the responses available to the public at EPA's Boston office.
+A public hearing may be held after at least thirty days public notice if the Regional Administrator finds that response to this notice indicates significant public interest.
+In reaching a final decision on this Draft Permit, the Regional Administrator will respond to all significant comments and make the responses available to the public.